adobe/aepsdk-edgeconsent-ios/README.md

 ## About this project

-The AEP Consent Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `AEPCore`, `AEPEdge`, and `AEPServices` extensions for event handling, as well as the `AEPIdentity` extension for retrieving the ECID.
+The AEP Consent Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `AEPCore`, and `AEPServices` extensions.

 ## Requirements
 - Xcode 11.0 (or newer)